Preclinical WebsiteClinical Website

 The APP/PS1 model that we use for preclinical evaluation of the efficacy of experimental, disease-modifying therapeutic agents is highly reproducible and replicates several key features of human AD.
 These mice show progressive development amyloid-beta (Aβ) plaques, cerebrovascular pathology, and neuroinflammation.
 The response to therapeutic intervention can be assessed by several quantitative readouts, including advanced image analysis of multiplex immunofluorescence staining of digitized brain tissue sections.

-Amyloid-Beta & Tau Co-Pathology Model
+Amyloid-β & Tau Co-Pathology Mice

 Our amyloid-beta (Aβ) and tau co-pathology mouse model captures two defining features of Alzheimer’s disease — Aβ plaque accumulation and tau-associated neurodegeneration — by combining transgenic and viral vector-based methodologies.
 This model offers a robust and translationally relevant platform for investigating disease mechanisms & assessing the efficacy of disease-modifying therapeutic interventions for Alzheimer's disease.